Basic School Procedures

 Hair styles should be adequate for school – no fancy haircuts please!
 (Hair-cuts with more than one evident length are deemed NOT appropriate for school)

 School starts at 8:30am sharp – Remember, habitual latecomers usually live a few corners away from school!

 School doors open at 8:25am for Primary children and 8:30am for Kindergarten children.
-Kindergarten children are to use their door on the right hand side between 8:30 and 8:45.
-Primary students are to use the door on the left open between 8:25 and 8:30.
+Kindergarten children are to use the gate on the right hand side at 8:30.
+Primary students will be guided through the 2 gates (Yrs3,2,1 Right Gate and Yrs4,5,6 Left Gate) open between 8:25 and 8:30.

 Only children using school transport and those attending Breakfast Club are allowed to enter the school before the above times.
 These children have to identify themselves by means of tags.